lhuell/lasvegas-basketry-cloudformation/README.md

 Interview Summary

-A concise way to describe this project in an interview:

 I built a multi-tier gift basket ordering application in AWS and then recreated the environment with CloudFormation.
 The architecture used an internet-facing Application Load Balancer, a private EC2 instance running Apache and PHP, and a private RDS MySQL database.
 I configured VPC networking, security groups, NAT access, IAM roles, Systems Manager, target groups, and database connectivity.
 I also troubleshot CloudFormation, PHP, RDS, and networking issues and validated the full customer-to-database workflow before cleaning up the environment.

 Future Enhancements